HuiyanRoy/llm/model-installation/Running_128K_Granite_Model_on_Mac_using_Ollama.md

 ✅ **Larger Context Window** – Supports up to **128K tokens** for better conversation continuity.
 ✅ **Flexible Model Options** – Test and compare different LLMs for performance and output quality.

----

-This guide helps developers and AI practitioners effectively run **LLMs locally on a MacBook** while leveraging **IBM Granite** and other open-source models. 🚀